dotnet/docfx/docs/designs/conceptual-versioning.md

 ```

 > [!NOTE]
-> The final zone moniker range is the intersection of moniker range of this file and moniker range of this zone.
-If the intersection is empty, an error throws.
+> The final zone moniker range is the intersection of file level moniker range and moniker range of this zone.
+If the intersection is empty, a warning will be logged.

+> [!NOTE]
+> The `config file` level moniker range should be defined to enable versioning.
+If moniker range is not defined in `config file`, but moniker zone syntax has been used, a warning will be logged.

 ##### 2.2.3 Link/Xref